LalieA/Workshop_AI_Protected_Realm/README.md

   - nothing to access here, just some python scripts running.

 > [!IMPORTANT]
-> The last thing to do is to enable the PLC to run and, for this, a password is needed.
-Again, call us when you have completed this step so we can start the PLC.
+> The last thing to do is to enable the PLC to run.
+Call us when you have completed this step so we can start the PLC.

 > [!WARNING]
 > It may happen that the physical process simulator is a little out of sync, especially when the PLC is not started immediately.
-If this happens, it is best to leave the Docker Compose servers running and restart only the simulator using `cd servers && sudo docker compose restart process_simu`.
+If this happens, it is best to leave the Docker Compose servers running and restart only the simulator using `cd servers && sudo docker compose restart process_simu` from another terminal.

 So, everything's ready now!
 How about we get down to business?